moose/MooseX-Types-ISO8601/README.md

 ## ISO8601StrictDateTimeTZStr

-As above, only in addition to validating the strings against regular expressions, an attempt is made to actually parse the data into a [DateTime](http://search.cpan.org/perldoc?DateTime) object.
-This will catch cases like '2013-02-31' which look correct but do not correspond to real-world values.
-Note that this is bears a computation penalty.
+As above, only in addition to validating the strings against regular expressions, an attempt is made to actually parse the data into a [DateTime](https://metacpan.org/pod/DateTime) object.
+This will catch cases like `2013-02-31` which look correct but do not correspond to real-world values.
+Note that this bears a computation penalty.

 ## COERCIONS